GenomicAI/mars/README.md

--g | --gbz STR reference graph .gbz file (e.g. generated by mars-graph.sh) if the mapper is 'vg call' -m | --map STR .bam or .gam (if the caller is 'vg call') sequence alignment/map file -c | --caller STR variant caller to use. 'b' for 'bcftools', 'f' for 'freebayes', 'g' for 'gatk HaplotypeCaller', 'd' for 'delly' and 'v' for 'vg call'.
-(Default 'b') -t | --threads INT number of threads to use (Default 'nproc') -w | --write STR write logs to this file (optional, default 'mars.log') -h | --help Display this help message
+-g | --gbz STR reference graph .gbz file (e.g. generated by mars-graph.sh) if the mapper is 'vg call' -m | --map STR .bam or .gam (if the caller is 'vg call') sequence alignment/map file -c | --caller STR variant caller to use. 'b' for 'bcftools', 'f' for 'freebayes', 'g' for 'gatk HaplotypeCaller', 'v' for 'vg call' and 'd' for 'delly' (SV detection only) .
+(Default 'b') -y | --delly STR read simulation type, 's' for short read, 'p' for 'PacBio' and 'o' for 'ONT' (For delly only, Default 's') -t | --threads INT number of threads to use (Default 'nproc') -w | --write STR write logs to this file (optional, default 'mars.log') -h | --help Display this help message